 Two Pipe Direct Return Hydronic Loop

-The Two Pipe Direct Return Loop utilizes more pipe than the one pipe series loop but all radiators and baseboards receive the same temperature of water therefore it is more even heat than in all the radiators and/or baseboards than the one pipe series loop.
-Another advantage of two pipe direct return loop over the one pipe series loop is that it can be zoned.
+The Two Pipe Direct Return Boiler Water Loop utilizes more pipe than the one pipe series loop.
+However, all radiators and baseboards receive the same temperature of the water, therefore it is more even heat.
+More even heat than in all the radiators and/or baseboards than the one pipe series loop.
+Another advantage of a two-pipe direct return loop over the one pipe series loop is that it can be zoned.

 Two Pipe Reverse Return Hydronic Loop

-The Two Pipe Reverse Return Hydronic Loop uses more pipe than the two pipe direct return hydronic loop but the flow is more balanced and even than the two pipe direct return hydronic loop.
-All baseboards and radiators receive the same temperature of water so is the same as the two pipe direct return but an advantage over the one pipe series hydronic loop.
+The Two-Pipe Reverse Return Boiler Water Loop uses more pipe than the two-pipe direct return hydronic loop.
+However, the flow is more balanced and even than the two-pipe direct return boiler water loop.
+All baseboards and radiators receive the same temperature of the water so are the same as the two-pipe direct return.
+However, it is an advantage over the one pipe series hydronic loop.

 Zoning is also possible with a two-pipe reverse return boiler water loop.
 Zoning will offer you savings on your heating bill.
 It does this by taking advantage of hydronic loop zoning and large pressure drop.